 Before You Apply

-Before you apply to the Preparation for University and College Program, you should have a clear and direct goal in mind about what post-secondary program you want to go into.
+Before you apply to the University Preparation program, you should have a clear and direct goal in mind about what post-secondary program you want to go into.
 This helps us develop your educational plan.
 Your post-secondary goal will also keep you focused on attending classes and doing well in your studies.

 You should select your courses according to the post-secondary program you plan to pursue.
 It is your responsibility to know the entrance requirements for the program or programs you will apply to after upgrading.

-If you don’t have at least a general sense of what you wish to do after you complete the Preparation for University and College program, you may want to look into career counseling or interest and aptitude testing to get a sense of what your career goals may be.
+If you don’t have at least a general sense of what you wish to do after you complete the University Preparation program, you may want to look into career counselling or interest and aptitude testing to get a sense of what your career goals may be.

 Once you have a goal, then you should research post-secondary options and determine what academic work you will need to complete to attain that goal.
 Talk to our advising team about programs at MacEwan University.
 This will give you a strong sense of the options you have and the effects that academic decisions (such as withdrawing from a course or choosing certain subjects) will have on your future.